Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/intercom.md

 Keep these considerations in mind when streaming events to Intercom.

 - Amplitude sends the `created_at` and `event_name` properties to Intercom.
 - A user must exist in Intercom to send events for them.
-Event forwarding does not automatically create users in Intercom.
+Event forwarding doesn't automatically create users in Intercom.
 - Intercom has a limit of 120 Event Types and 20 metadata (which are event properties) per Event Types.
 Be sure to select the events you want to forward to Intercom using the Event Filter while creating or editing the Event Streaming connection in Amplitude.
 - If you have Intercom configured as a Data Source in Amplitude, "[Intercom] event.created" is triggered whenever an event is created in Intercom, including through Amplitude's Event Streaming integration.
 If you don't want these stored in Amplitude, use [Block & Drop filters](https://help.amplitude.com/hc/en-us/articles/5078869299099-Filter-events-with-block-filters-and-drop-filters) to remove this event data from Amplitude.